Mobility-Aware Cache Framework for Scalable LLM-Based Human Mobility Simulation: Evaluation

 \subsection{Dataset description}

 We use two public mobility datasets.
-One dataset is collected in Beijing, China, covering the period from October 1, 2019 to December 31, 2019~\cite{shao2024chain}.
+One dataset was collected in Beijing, China, covering the period from October 1, 2019 to December 31, 2019, and includes mobility records for 100,000 individuals~\cite{shao2024chain}.
 The dataset contains mobility trajectories and user profile information (e.g., age, gender, and occupation), collected via a social networking platform.
-Another dataset is the NYC POI check-in dataset.
+Another dataset is the NYC POI check-in dataset~\cite{yang2014modeling}.
 For this dataset, we simulate users’ profiles based on U.S. Census demographics~\cite{census}.